An empirical evaluation of imbalanced data strategies from a practitioner's point of view: Discussion Discussion

-The second important conclusion is that this research seems to contradict the published results, in particular the results that use AUC as metric \citep{prati2015class,galar2012review,lopez2013insight}.
-None of these papers point the baseline and class weight as the best alternatives for improving the AUC in imbalanced data.
+The second important conclusion is that this research seems to contradict the published results, in particular, the results that use AUC as metric \citep{prati2015class, galar2012review, lopez2013insight}.
+All of these papers show specialised algorithms (for example RUSBoost) as a winning strategy, while for us, it is the worse family of strategies.

-The important difference between our research and theirs is that we use much more powerful base classifiers. \cite{prati2015class} and \cite{lopez2013insight} include SVMs among less powerful classifiers such as tree and rule induction, and naive bayes while we test only with SVMs, random forest, and boosting machines.
-We understand that there are good reasons to use simpler base classifiers if the goal of the research is to advance one's understanding of the strategies themselves.
-If the base classifier ``is not of much help'', all the differences observed are due to differences in the strategies themselves.
-But under the practitioner's perspective we adopted, the base classifiers will not be necessarily simple.
-In particular the two base classifiers we introduced (random forest and boosting machines) are particularly good in dealing with imbalanced data, and the strategies seem to hinder their ability to deal with the problem.

-To demonstrate that the use of strong base classifiers is indeed what causes the difference of our results to the previous ones, we run the comparions of the strategies (and RUSBoost) using 2 weak base classifiers: 1-nearest neighbour and a CART decision tree.
-Table~\ref{tabweak} shows the comparison on the AUC metric.
-The results partially reproduce the conclusions of the previous research. \cite{galar2012review}, which uses only decision trees as base classifiers, list as winning strategies both RUSBoost and Underbagging which are the best two strategies in Table~\ref{tabweak} and they are not statistically significantly different.

-The results in Table~\ref{tabweak} are less congruent to \cite{lopez2013insight} which list SMOTE, RUSBoost and class weight as winning strategies, obtained using knn, C4.5 and SVM (all with fixed hyperparameters) as base classifiers.
-In our case, baseline performs better than class weight, and underbagging is one of the two best strategies which are not conclusions in \cite{lopez2013insight}.
-It is likely that this divergence in results is due to the difference in the datasets used, and the fact that \cite{lopez2013insight} use also SVM as base classifier (Table~\ref{tabbestx} shows that underbagging is particularly bad for SVMs which would lower \cite{lopez2013insight} ranking for undebagging).